Thertzlor/Revenant/wiki/Profile_Overview.md

 ```
 ## External Configuration
-An external configuration is simply a lua file that only contains *only* a configuration table and that is loaded into the current profile using a **relative** path the `externalConfigs` option.
+An external configuration is simply a lua file that only contains *only* a configuration table and that is loaded into the current profile using a **relative** path via the `externalConfigs` option.
 You can find an example of such an external configuration in the repository here: `start\reference_config.lua`.
 External configurations enable you to easily share mouse set-ups and general settings between multiple profiles.
 You can use external configs together with internal configs, with any internal settings overriding external ones.
 An external config can itself extend via another configuration file via its `externalConfig` option and here too will the child settings override the parent settings if both are set.
 ```lua